FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 <details><summary> Shader cache and DXVK related stuttering</summary>

-In order to minimize stuttering with Bottles or Lutris on Mesa under version 23.1, use [dxvk-async](https://github.com/Sporif/dxvk-async).
+In order to minimize stuttering with Wine on Mesa below version 23.1, use [dxvk-async](https://github.com/Sporif/dxvk-async).

 For Lutris you can install it into `~/.local/share/lutris/runtime/dxvk`.
 Add `DXVK_ASYNC=1` environment variable to your games to enable asynchronous DXVK shader compilation.

 **Mesa 23.1 made GPL the default way of working with shaders.
 That means that there would be a severe reduction in stutters one could encounter while using DXVK for Windows games.
 There is no need to use patched DXVK versions if you have newer Mesa.**